CPK Insurance

 What Is a Business Owners Policy?

 A business owners policy, commonly referred to as a BOP, is a packaged insurance product that combines two essential types of business insurance into a single, convenient policy: general liability insurance and commercial property insurance.
-Most BOPs also include business income coverage, which pays for lost revenue and ongoing expenses if your business is forced to shut down temporarily due to a covered event like a fire or severe storm.
+Most BOPs also include business income coverage, which can help pay for lost revenue and ongoing expenses if your business is forced to shut down temporarily due to a covered event like a fire or severe storm.

 The concept behind a BOP is similar to a bundle deal you might find in other industries.
 By packaging these coverages together, insurance carriers can offer them at a lower combined premium than you would pay if you purchased each policy individually.
 The savings typically range from 10 to 20 percent compared to buying the same coverages separately.